Shauryacious/az-backend/README.md

 - **Amazon Seller**
 - **Beacon Admin Dashboard**

-This backend is modular, secure, and production-ready, with robust authentication, RBAC, file upload, and validation.
+This backend is modular, secure, and production-ready, with robust authentication, RBAC, file upload, validation, and seamless integration with multiple AI/ML microservices for trust, risk, and authenticity analysis.

 ---